 The next stage of the process is to help you get ready to welcome your new cat into your family.
-We will arrange for one of our Adoption Support Volunteers to visit you and your family at your home.
+We will usually arrange for one of our Adoption Support Volunteers to visit you and your family at your home, but in some circumstances this will be done virtually.
 They will discuss with you any specific needs that your cat has, and suggest any adjustments to your house, garden or lifestyle that may be needed to help you and your rescue cat settle into a safe, secure and happy life together.

 Introducing a new cat to your home will be exciting, rewarding and, at times, challenging.
-It may take quite a while for your new cat to settle into life with you, but don't worry - everyone encounters some tricky bits with their new cat and remember you are not alone - we are here to support you.
+It may take quite a while for your new cat to settle into life with you, but don't worry - everyone encounters some tricky bits with their new cat.
+Remember you are not alone - we are here to support you.

 Each of the cats in our care comes with a story.
 Some may have been a victim of cruelty, others are unwanted or abandoned, and some may never have experienced life in a loving, family home, until now.
-Your cat may not be perfect, but they will be perfect for you.
+Your cat may not be perfect, but we hope they will be perfect for you.